spark-mv/cdn/install.md

 * See all settings:	```hola_cdn.help()```

 To instantly see if HolaCDN attached itself to your player and is sending statistics, play the video and while it is playing, enter ```hola_cdn.get_stats()```.
 You should see printouts from HolaCDN with video timelime information.

-Note: If your site includes frames, enter the console commands in the frame containing the video player.

 # 4. Checking statistics on the portal